 But a by-product of that mindset is that we overemphasize the moment of choice and lose sight of everything that follows.

 Merely selecting the “best” option doesn’t guarantee that things will turn out well in the long run, just as making a sub-optimal choice doesn’t doom us to failure or unhappiness.
 It’s what happens next (and in the days, months, and years that follow) that ultimately determines whether a given decision was ‘right.’”

 It’s often our confidence in and commitment to our decisions that determine whether they are the “right” ones in the end.
-When faced with a difficult decision, ask yourself which option you’ll be more motivated to put the effort into and actually make a success.
-Instead of getting stuck over-analyzing a problem to find the best solution, use your time and energy in coming up with a concrete, actionable plan to make your decision succeed.
+When faced with a difficult decision, ask yourself which option you’ll be more motivated to work at.
+Instead of getting stuck over-analyzing a problem to find the best solution, use your time and energy to come up with a concrete, action plan to succeed.

 A wealth of information creates a poverty of attention. —Herbert Simon